simisoad/SimiFlight/documentation/source/technical/physics.rst

 Integration with Curve Tool
 ===========================

-The physics engine consumes data from the :doc:`curve` to model aerodynamic behaviors:
+The physics engine consumes data from a curve to model aerodynamic behaviors:

 * **Load curves** at aircraft initialization
 * **Interpolate values** during runtime calculations